Selwyn Cobbo: Playing career

-2021
+Brisbane Broncos (2021-2025)

 In Round 13 of the 2021 NRL season, Cobbo made his first grade debut for the Brisbane Broncos on the against St. George Illawarra Dragons at Kogarah Oval which ended in a 52–24 loss.

 Cobbo played in the 2021 Queensland Cup Grand Final for the Wynnum-Manly Seagulls, which the club ultimately lost 16-10 against the Norths Devils.

 2022

 In Round 7 of the 2022 NRL season, Cobbo scored two tries for Brisbane in a 34-14 victory over Canterbury.

 In round 10, Cobbo scored a hat-trick in Brisbane's 38-0 victory over Manly-Warringah.
 The following week in round 11, Cobbo scored a further two tries in a 36-12 victory over Newcastle.
 He then scored another try the following week in a 35-24 comeback victory over the Gold Coast Titans.